Treatments

 Your cancer’s stage, among other things, will determine your course of treatment.
 To stage cancer, your gynecologic oncologist will send tissue samples from your surgery to a pathologist, who will check them for abnormalities.

-Each stage also has substages, you can find more details here.
+Each stage also has substages, you can find more details here(link is external and opens in a new window).

 -